Karimatif33/NodeJs-Maxmiliaan/README.md

 └── README.md
 The main components of the Dashboard are:

-controllers/
-: Contains the route handlers for the application models/
-: Contains the Mongoose models for the application public/
-: Contains static assets such as CSS, JavaScript, and images routes/
-: Contains the route definitions for the application views/
-: Contains the HTML templates for the application
-.env
-: Contains the environment variables for the application app.js
-: The main entry point for the application Authentication
+controllers/: Contains the route handlers for the application models/: Contains the Mongoose models for the application public/: Contains static assets such as CSS, JavaScript, and images routes/: Contains the route definitions for the application views/: Contains the HTML templates for the application .env: Contains the environment variables for the application app.js: The main entry point for the application Authentication
 The Dashboard uses JSON Web Tokens (JWT) for authentication and authorization.
 When a user logs in, a JWT token is generated and stored in the browser's local storage.
 This token is used to authenticate subsequent requests to protected endpoints.

-Error Handling
-The Dashboard includes error handling and validation for all endpoints.
-If an error occurs, the application will return an error response with a status code and error message.

-Testing
-The Dashboard includes unit and integration tests using Jest and Supertest.
-To run the tests, follow these steps:

-Navigate to the
-Dashboard
- directory:
-cd NodeJsProjects/Dashboard
-Run the tests:
-npm test
-The tests will run and output the results in the terminal.

-Conclusion
-The Dashboard is a web application built with Node.js, Express, and MongoDB.
-It provides a user interface for managing products, orders, and users in an e-commerce application, and includes features such as authentication, file upload, and error handling.
-Developers who are new to building web applications with Node.js or who want to learn more about building user interfaces with it can use this project as a practical guide and reference.
+Login
+The login page is located at
+/login
+.
+It contains a form where the user can enter their email and password to log in.
+When the form is submitted, the credentials are sent to the server for authentication.
+If the credentials are valid, a JWT token is generated and stored in the browser's local storage.
+The user is then redirected to the dashboard page.

+Logout
+The logout button is located in the navigation bar.
+When the user clicks the logout button, the JWT token is removed from the browser's local storage.
+The user is then redirected to the login page.

+Products
+The products page is located at
+/products
+.
+It displays a list of all products in the database.
+The user can perform the following actions on the products:

+View Product Details
+To view the details of a product, click on the product name or image.
+This will take you to the product details page, which displays all the information about the product.

+Add Product
+To add a new product, click on the "Add Product" button.
+This will take you to the add product page, where you can enter all the details about the product.
+Once you have entered all the details, click on the "Save" button to save the product to the database.

+Edit Product
+To edit an existing product, click on the "Edit" button next to the product.
+This will take you to the edit product page, where you can edit all the details about the product.
+Once you have made the changes, click on the "Save" button to save the changes to the database.

+Delete Product
+To delete an existing product, click on the "Delete" button next to the product.
+This will delete the product from the database.

+Search and Filter Products
+The products page includes a search bar and filter options.
+You can search for products by name or filter them by category